Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Proposed Method

+To encourage local style transfer, the sparsity constraint defined by the entropy function $\mathcal{L}_\mathcal{H}(\phi)$ is applied to the representation domain.
+Both the inputs, $I_c, I_s$, and the representations, $S_c, S_s$, are fed into the mutual discriminator $\mathcal{T}_w$ with weights $w$ to enforce the context correspondence between $S_c$ and $S_s$ for a context-correspondence style transfer.
+The network is constructed with only fully connected layers, which are optimized according to the reconstruction error and regularized by the physical constraints incorporated.
+This will be further elaborated in Sec.~\ref{sec:proposed:context}.

-In the stylization procedure, as shown in the lower part of Fig.~\ref{fig:flow}, the distribution of $S_C$ is matched with that of $S_S$ with the whitening and coloring transformation (WCT)~\cite{li2017universal}.
-The transferred $S_{sc}$ is then fed into the style's affine-transfer decoder $\mathcal{T}_\kappa(\mathcal{B}_\theta)$, to generate the stylized image $I_{CS}$.
+In the stylization procedure, as shown in the lower-right part of Fig.~\ref{fig:flow}, the distribution of $S_c$ is matched with that of $S_s$ using the whitening and coloring transformation (WCT)~\cite{li2017universal}.
+The transferred $S_{sc}$ is then fed into the style's affine-transfer decoder $\mathcal{T}_\kappa(\mathbf{B}_\theta)$, to generate the stylized image $I_{cs}$.
+Note that the dashed lines in Fig.~\ref{fig:flow} show the path of back-propagation which will be further elaborated in Sec.~\ref{sec:proposed:opt}.